EOX-A/ngeo-b/README.md

 git push --tags
 ```

-RPMs are automatically build by travis and attached to the release.
+RPMs are automatically build by GitHub Actions and attached to the release.
 To build the packages manually run the following:

 ```bash